(Ensure you hit F5 or View Show)

-This battle was fought rather unimaginatively by each commander although Lazar used shock tactics Serbian armies were accustomed to, namely a great cavalry charge backed by heavy infantry.
-Murad failed to use nomadic tactics Ottoman armies were accustomed to, namely luring the enemy into a rash attack and then ambushing them when they broke formation.
+This battle was fought rather unimaginatively by each commander, although Lazar used shock tactics Serbian armies were accustomed to, namely a great cavalry charge backed by heavy infantry.
+Murad meanwhile did not exactly use nomadic tactics Ottoman armies were accustomed to, namely luring the enemy into a rash attack and then ambushing them when they broke formation.
 Uyar & Erickson attribute this and the infancy of the units involved as the reasons for the Ottomans’ poor performance (2009: 26).
+Murad did however allow the Serbians to attack into the teeth of their defensive position, weakening the momentum of their charge, eventually winning through attrition.

 I had originally planned on animating the second Battle of Kosovo which took place in 1448 but was overcome by the vast literature on the first battle and its celebrated stature in Serbian history.
 It is always a welcome challenge to animate a nationalism-charged day of battlefield and be able to confidently show others how my research interprets the battle.